-- a Kubernetes Job running the crunchy-upgrade container - a new data directory name upgrade found in the pgnewdata PVC
+- a Kubernetes Job running the $\mathit{crunchy-upgrade}$ container - a new data directory name upgrade found in the $pgnewdata~\mathrm{PVC}$

 Data checksums on the Crunchy PostgreSQL container were enabled by default in version 2.1.0.
 When trying to upgrade, it's required that both the old database and the new database have the same data checksums setting.
-Prior to upgrade, check if data_checksums were enabled on the database by running the following SQL: SHOW data_checksums cd \$CCPROOT/examples/kube/upgrade ./run.sh
+Prior to upgrade, check if data_checksums were enabled on the database by running the following SQL: SHOW data_checksums

-Before running the example, ensure you edit upgrade.json and update the OLD_VERSION and NEW_VERSION parameters to the ones relevant to your situation.
+Before running the example, ensure you edit upgrade.json and update the OLD_VERSION and NEW_VERSION parameters to the major release version relevant to your situation.